howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/README.md

 http://swcarpentry.github.io/shell-novice/

 Deliverable:
-  In your individual folder, record all of the responses to the "Solution" parts of the tutorial. (create folders now)
+  In your individual folder, list all of the unix commands that you learned, with a brief description of each.

 ### Assignment 2) Complete the Python tutorial on the Software Carpentry website: